8 Best Overwater Bungalows in Bora Bora: Pros and Cons

 Overwater Bora Bora bungalow prices

-How much are overwater bungalows in Bora Bora?
+How much do overwater bungalows cost in Bora Bora?

-There’s no denying that overwater bungalows in Bora Bora are a splurge.
+There’s no denying these overwater bungalows are a splurge.

 But the cost also depends on what you’re looking for in terms of cuisine, activities and unique details.